PsyPhy/GripGraspISS/Source Code/GraspDocumentation/ManualManualScenes.md

 CENTER( IMAGE(kTool.bmp, SINGLE) )

-The subject presses the Center Button on the Remote Control to validate the trial and move on to the next.
+The subject presses the Select Button on the VR Remote to validate the trial and move on to the next.
 If the block of trials is completed, a message is displayed to let the subject know:

 CENTER( IMAGE(blockCompleted.bmp, SINGLE))